Volunteering at TBRP

 As an organisation, TBRP recognises the importance of our volunteers and the contribution they make to keep our project and services running.
 While a volunteering role may be less formal than that of an employee, we have policies and procedures in place for all our volunteering roles.
 We have a dedicated volunteer coordinator to look after you during your time here, to take you through your induction, organise training, review policies and procedures etc.

-TBRP and its volunteers also support Calderdale in Recovery and Kirklees in Recovery groups – voluntary organisations to further the message that recovery is possible in our local communities.
-Volunteers have also set up two support lines to help families and carers of those affected by drug and alcohol use and a crisis line for those who need immediate support.
+TBRP and its volunteers also support the group Calderdale in Recovery, a voluntary organisation to further the message that recovery is possible in our local community.
+Our volunteers have also set up two support lines to help families and carers of those affected by drug and alcohol use and a crisis line for those who need immediate support.
 They also run the cafe in Todmorden at the Kindness Hub.

 Though most of our volunteers are “homegrown” we often receive requests from outside the organisation.
 This has led to many one-off and regular events such as keep fit classes, education and training courses, social activities etc. If you feel you have something to offer that will help TBRP and its clients, don’t hesitate to get in touch.